Prompt Library · 36 prompts

 - Acknowledges the customer's experience without being defensive

-- Is honest about what went wrong (if something went wrong)
+- Is honest about what went wrong (if anything went wrong)

 - Explains what we have done or are doing about it